wing5wong/artisan-whs-static/source/_news/The positive side of being Maori.blade.md

 <p class="element element-paragraph">"It just shows that you really do have to make the most of every opportunity out there."</p>
 <p class="element element-paragraph">So, why broadcasting?</p>
 <p class="element element-paragraph">"There is incredible power in broadcasting and I have always felt really privileged to be on the radio and to have that platform to tell stories that I think are important."</p>
-<p class="element element-paragraph">In June, Ms McLachlan took on her next challenge becoming senior communications advisor at Te Puni KÅkiri.</p>
+<p class="element element-paragraph">In June, Ms McLachlan took on her next challenge becoming senior communications advisor at Te Puni Kōkiri.</p>
-<p class="element element-paragraph">"It is similar to my old work in that I am still telling a lot of stories about what's happening out there in MÄori communities - just a little different."</p>
+<p class="element element-paragraph">"It is similar to my old work in that I am still telling a lot of stories about what's happening out there in Māori communities - just a little different."</p>
 <p class="element element-paragraph">The advice she would give students unsure on a career would be to take a year off to have a blow out and consider their options.</p>
 <p class="element element-paragraph">"I know a lot of people that went straight from school to university to get degrees that they didn't rate it.
 It's a waste of time and money."</p>
 <p class="element element-paragraph">For students considering a career in broadcasting she recommended engaging in as many life skills as possible.</p>